LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 ## Summary of what this log establishes

-No underlying statistic reported anywhere in this repository was recomputed by a framing pass; framing passes (A1, A2, A3, B1, B4, B5, C1) changed only how existing, unchanged numbers are named, scoped, and weighted.
+No underlying statistic reported anywhere in this repository was recomputed by a framing pass; framing passes (A1, A2, A3, B1, B4, B5, B7, C1) changed only how existing, unchanged numbers are named, scoped, and weighted.
 Two entries (B2, B3) are genuine retractions of invalid intermediate analyses, replaced with corrected or substitute analyses whose different numbers are the ones now reported.
 One entry (A4) added a new confirmatory robustness check that had not previously been run.
 One entry (B6) discloses a reversal that occurred during exploratory analysis, reporting both the initial and corrected result rather than only the latter.
+One entry (B7) — the most recent — retracts the repository's own earlier naming choice ("H3"), on the grounds that numbering a post-hoc question alongside pre-specified hypotheses undercuts the very transparency mechanism (B1) the naming was meant to serve.

-The practice this log is meant to model: every point where a prior choice was found wanting was logged, not quietly revised — including, and especially, the points where the correction reversed a result in the direction the emerging narrative favored (B6) or where an earlier framing had overclaimed (B5).
+The practice this log is meant to model: every point where a prior choice was found wanting was logged, not quietly revised — including, and especially, the points where the correction reversed a result in the direction the emerging narrative favored (B6), where an earlier framing had overclaimed (B5), or where the repository's own disclosure apparatus was itself found to be imperfectly built (B7).
 A separate log of pivots specific to the descoped longitudinal companion study is preserved in `../FUTURE_RESEARCH_STUDY2.md` rather than here, since that study is not part of this repository's evidence base.